 Phone +41 44 468 24 84

 Conzzeta is a broadly diversivied Swiss group of companies.
 It stands for innovation, reliability and a long-term perspective.
 Conzzeta strives for leading positions in its target markets, above-average growth and long-term value creation.
-Over 4600 employees at more than 60 locations worldwide are dedicated to offering customers innovative solutions in Sheet Metal Processing, Sporting Goods, Foam Materials, Graphic Coatings and Glass Processing.
+More than 4700 employees at over 60 locations worldwide aim to be "best choice" for customers, offering innovative solutions in Sheet Metal Processing, Sporting Goods, Foam Materials, Graphic Coatings and Glass Processing.
 Conzzeta AG is listed on the SIX Swiss Exchange (SIX:CON).